-The beautiful Egyptian Plover in Gambia by Steve Garvie.
+The beautiful and unique Egyptian Plover; a superb image taken in The Gambia by Steve Garvie.

-Abyssinian Roller photographed in Gambia by Nick Cobb.
+Abyssinian Roller by a regular visitor to The Gambia, Nick Cobb.

 The lists below are relevant to the northern winter when numerous birds which nest in Europe are present in The Gambia, species which help swell this tiny country's bird list to 570+.

 White-backed Night Heron, Egyptian Plover (Oct-Jan with numbers usually at a peak in November, declining to a few by mid-January, often at Basse only by then), and Abyssinian and Blue-bellied Rollers.
 Also a chance of African Pygmy Goose, Savile’s Bustard (north of river), African Finfoot, Black Crowned Crane, Greater Painted Snipe, Brown-necked Parrot, Adamawa Turtle Dove, Standard-winged Nightjar, White-fronted Black Chat, White-winged Black Tit and Sudan Golden Sparrow (north of river).